Hi, my name is _________________________________

 Questions & Answers

-A. The child with galactosemia grows just like the other children in the classroom.
-The important protein, vitamins, and minerals that the other children get from dairy products are provided in the prescribed milk substitute that galactosemic children drink.
+The child with galactosemia grows just like the other children in the classroom.
+The important protein, vitamins, and minerals that the other children get from dairy products are provided in the prescribed milk substitute that children with galactosemia drink.
 Without a milk substitute, the child with galactosemia needs to take a daily vitamin and mineral supplement.

 Don't hide the fact that the child's dietary needs are different if asked, but no long explanation is needed.
 Speak with the child and/or parent privately to determine how best to answer this question.

 When can the diet be discontinued?